 Physical gold not only retained its purchasing power, but its value is not affected by inflation or fiat currency values.
 Historically, gold prices are inversely correlated to the USD and other currencies (gold goes up as USD goes down).
 This makes gold a reliable hedge against inflation and currency risks that would affect paper gold.

 4. Safe Haven from Counterparty and Other Risks

 Because physical gold is not linked to a government or monetary system, it can be a safe haven against many different risks.
 During uncertainties caused by financial or political turbulence, many financial institutions that act as counterparties to paper gold will be adversely affected, which will have a knock-on effect on the paper gold value.

 Physical gold, as a tangible asset, is also safe from cyberattacks and hacking risks that paper gold might have, especially if that paper is held electronically.
 So Buy gold it’s safer.

 Also, physical gold is much easier to liquidate.
 It belongs 100% to you.
 There is no need to go through a counterparty or worry about regulatory formalities when buying or selling gold coins or bars.

 5. Confidential and Independent Ownership, So Buy Gold

 Just as physical gold is not linked to a government or financial system, neither is ownership of physical gold.
 So, it is not dependent on any banking system for its value or its regulation.
 It can be bought, sold, and stored privately and confidentially.
 You can keep it on your property in a safe or at a secured storage facility or vault.

-Unlike paper gold, which is essential a financial product regulated by an exchange or authority, any physical gold transactions can occur confidentially without having to involve third parties, such as banks or regulators.
+Unlike paper gold, which is essentially a financial product regulated by exchange or authority, any physical gold transactions can occur confidentially without having to involve third parties, such as banks or regulators.